-Black cohosh works as a uterine tonic.
-It prepares your uterus for contractions and stimulates labor.
-According to the reports of Journal of Nurse-Midwifery published in June 1999, 45% of the midwives have used blue and black cohosh for inducing labor in pregnant women.
+Black cohosh may act as a uterine tonic.
+It may start uterine contractions and stimulate labor.
+According to the research reports published in June 1999, 45% of the midwives have used blue and black cohosh for inducing labor in pregnant women (3).

 How To Use Black Cohosh To Induce Labor?